BarisAlbayrakIEEE/StructuralAnalysis/README_python.md

 In other words, an action on an element shall be propogated through the descendants of the element.
 This could be performed using a proxy design pattern.
 However, a better/compact solution is to use a **directed graph** data structure for the memory management.
-The graph in the case of the SAA **is not acyclic** as the types have mutual dependencies by definition (e.g. panel and stiffener).
+The graph in the case of the SAA **is not acyclic** as the types have mutual dependencies (e.g. panel and stiffener).
 Hence, the core data structure of the SAA is a **directed cyclic graph (DCG)**.

 Consider a geometry application (e.g. Dassault's Catia).